PotatoShapedWhale/docs/docs/leo/information/fto.md

   - Use the Civilian Phonetic Alphabet to spell the plate
   - Explain: Owner, Model, Insurance (AKA I.N.S.), Registration Status, Tax Status, Flags/Alerts, and Reported/Reporting Stolen.
 - Create Call (CFS = Call For Service)
-  - Explain to the recruit al the fields.
+  - Explain to the recruit all the fields.
   - Postal/Location auto-fill from one-another.
   - Businesses and roads can be entered into location.
 - Create Ticket
   - Go over how they would create a ticket; Report, Violations, Seized Items, & Call Connection.
 - Create Bolo
   - Explain what a B.O.L.O. is and how to use this.
-  - Person Bolo - Used when looking for a specific person, Include Name, Clothing, Reason, etc (If known).
+  - Person Bolo - Used when looking for a specific person; Include Name, Clothing, Reason, etc (If known).
-  - Vehicle Bolo - Used when looking for a specific vehicle, Include Plate, Description, Reason, etc (If known).
+  - Vehicle Bolo - Used when looking for a specific vehicle; Include Plate, Description, Reason, etc (If known).
-  - Other Bolo - Example; Extra Patrol at 24/7 Due to Robberies, Animal, Firearm, etc.
+  - Other Bolo - Example: Extra Patrol at 24/7 Due to Robberies, Animal, Firearm, etc.
 - Notepad
   - Personal officer notepad.

 And the various sections below these buttons.

-*Warrants can only be issued byu Supervisors, The Recruits will not be able to.
+*Warrants can only be issued by Supervisors.
+The Recruits will not be able to.

 10-29/29 = Bolo's & Warrants

-Next, Go to "Officer" -> "[Penal Codes](https://cad.kcdojrp.com/officer/penal-codes)"
+Next, go to "Officer" -> "[Penal Codes](https://cad.kcdojrp.com/officer/penal-codes)"

 ## LEO Menu & Commands

-Next you'cll show the recruit through the in-game LEO menu and command!
+Next, you'll show the recruit through the in-game LEO menu and command!

 Guide the recruit through the in-game LEO menu, covering the following functions:
 - **Actions:**